doctor64/tuyaZigbee/README.md

 * TS0041 1 button battery switch
 * More to come!

+## Is my device supported?
+Theoretically speaking, any device based on Telink zigbee chips can be supported.
+Practically, I worked only on TLSR8258 based devices.
+You can check ior device by opening it and look on board.
+If you see chip named TLSR8258 or tuya modules named ZT3L, ZTLC5, ZTU-IPEX, ZTU, ZT5, ZT2S, ZTC - this device theoretically can be supported.
+Or look at device in zigbee2mqtt interface.
+If device IEEE (MAC) address begins with 0xa4c138 - this is Telink based device.

 ## Why?
 Because TuYa firmware sucks, that's why :)
 But, seriously, not counting common drawbacks of TuYa devices firmware like manufacturer dependent messages and overall strange approach to zigbee standart, TS050X devices have very annoying bug: sometimes, then device receive On command, it turn on light for few seconds and turned off.
 I was unable to find exact condition to trigger this bug, but it happens from time to time.
 TS0041 does not support binding, etc.